Medical admissions 2021: From important dates to results - Latest updates on NEET PG, NEET UG, NEET MDS, INI CET, AIAPGET and DNB PDCET

 The plea, filed through lawyer Tanvi Dubey, said that these doctors are challenging the "unjust and infinite delay" caused by the MCC in announcing the counselling schedule for NEET-MDS, 2021.

-The results for admissions in PG courses for BDS candidates were also declared on the scheduled date, which is on December 31, 2020.
+The results for admissions in PG courses for BDS candidates were also declared on the scheduled date, that is on December 31, 2020.

 "However, after the declaration of the result, i.e., on 31.12.2020 until today i.e. 23.06.2021, there is no update regarding the counselling.
 It is most respectfully submitted that umpteen efforts were made by the Petitioners to get in touch with the Respondents in order to get an idea about the schedule of the counselling.
 However, there has been no update about the date of the commencement of the counselling," the plea said.